Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

 # Confusion

-1. Which of the following roles is recommended to be used to create and manage users and roles?

-   - SYSADMIN
-   - SECURITYADMIN
-   - PUBLIC
-   - ACCOUNTADMIN

-   > SECURITYADMIN

-2. Snowflake is designed for which type of workloads?
+1. Snowflake is designed for which type of workloads?
 (Choose two.)

    - OLAP (Analytics) workloads
    - OLTP (Transactional) workloads